 1980 -2000: Color Film Photographs

-There are some photographic images which should only be seen and experienced in color.
-Not only with a blast of saturated color, but also in the subtle and sparing use of color or tones of color which helps define a place, a person an object, a moment and a sensory experience.
-This can be said about black and white images that work successfully using a limited yet infinite range of blacks, grey and white tones, where color simply doesn't help the photograph to be more engaging.
+Some photographic images should only be seen and experienced in color.
+Not only with a blast of saturated color, but also in the subtle and sparing use of color or tones and shades of color which help to define a place, a person an object, a moment and a sensory experience.
+This can be said about black and white images using a limited yet infinite tonal range of blacks, greys and white tones, where color would not help the photograph to be more engaging.
 Maybe it's because of the lack of color, that a black and white photograph can tell a different type of stripped down narrative.
-I don't find either to be a "better" tool for story telling, as each of these aspects of the photographic medium not only excels, but soars when used in the right conditions.
+I don't find either to be the "better" tool for storytelling, as each of these aspects of the photographic medium not only excels, but soars when used in the right situations.

-This decision to move towards color included using commercial labs to process color film and then be able to make color prints.
+This decision to move towards color included needing commercial labs to process my color film and then to make color prints.
 Labs were a double-edged problem.
 I suffered from a lack of control over the nuanced decisions with the making of color prints.
 The techs in the darkrooms, who processed film and made the prints, were always a gamble to work with.
-I knew what I wanted from my images, and I was picky about color saturation and the substrates my work was to be printed on.
-To solve this, I eventually built a darkroom that could handle both B+W and color Cibachrome prints where I could reproduce the rich, bold colors I loved to shoot and the ability to control the printing to my own standards.
+I knew what I wanted from my images, and I was picky about color saturation and the various papers my work was to be printed on.
+To solve this problem, I eventually built a darkroom that could handle both B+W processing and printing and color Cibachrome prints, where I could reproduce the rich, bold colors I loved to shoot and the ability to control the printing to my own standards.

 As my commercial photography career took off and I started generating a steady income, where I was regularly hired to shoot for multi-national hi-tech corporations, financial institutions, and editorial projects.
-Having that extra money to play with, I was able to shoot personal color work more freely without the worry of not being able to afford the film and processing.
-Later on, as ink jet technology and pigmented archival become affordable, on ce again helped me to make the jump out of chemistry based printing to larger archival pigment prints which I continue to work with on a daily basis.
+Having that extra money to play with, I was able to shoot my personal color work more freely without the worry of not being able to afford the film and processing.
+Later on, as ink jet technology and pigmented archival inks become affordable, that development helped me to make the jump out of chemistry based printing to larger archival pigment prints which I continue to work with to this day.

-The images and subject matter in this portfolio represent my early color photography, of which many of the subjects I continue to add to some forty-plus years later.
+The images and subject matter in this portfolio represent my early color photography, of which much of the subject matter and themes, I made back then, I continue to photograph and add to my portfolios, some forty-plus years later.

 I find it fascinating to see some of these images for their first time.I hope you enjoy this series as much as I do.